ArtDor2/aTab/README.md

  - [ ] emojis in the context menu to improve recognizability
  - [ ] I18N support (only English currently)

+ other:
+ - [ ] Dev blog, on GitHub pages, custom optimized for speed

 ### License